OSQP: An Operator Splitting Solver for Quadratic Programs: Introduction

 Convex \glspl{QP} have been studied since the 1950s~\cite{MargueriteWolfe1956}, following from the seminal work on LPs started by Kantorovich~\cite{Kantorovich:1939}.
 Several solution methods for both \glspl{LP} and \glspl{QP} have been proposed and improved upon throughout the years.

-\paragraph{Active set methods.} Active set methods were the first algorithms popularized as solution methods for \glspl{QP} \cite{Wolfe1959}, and were obtained from an extension of Dantzig's simplex method for solving \glspl{LP}~\cite{dantzig1963}.
-Active set algorithms select an active set (\ie, a set of binding constraints) and then iteratively adapt it by adding and dropping constraints from the index of active ones~\cite[\S 16.5]{NW06}.
+\paragraph{Active-set methods.} Active-set methods were the first algorithms popularized as solution methods for \glspl{QP} \cite{Wolfe1959}, and were obtained from an extension of Dantzig's simplex method for solving \glspl{LP}~\cite{dantzig1963}.
+Active-set algorithms select an active-set (\ie, a set of binding constraints) and then iteratively adapt it by adding and dropping constraints from the index of active ones~\cite[\S 16.5]{NW06}.
 New active constraints are added based on the cost function gradient and the current dual variables.
-Active set methods for \glspl{QP} differ from the simplex method for \glspl{LP} because the iterates are not necessarily vertices of the feasible region.
-These methods can easily be warm started to reduce the number of active set recalculations required.
-However, the major drawback of active set methods is that the worst-case complexity grows exponentially with the number of constraints, since it may be necessary to investigate all possible active sets before reaching the optimal one~\cite{KleeMinty:1970}.
-Modern implementations of active set methods for the solution of \glspl{QP} can be found in many commercial solvers, such as MOSEK~\cite{mosek} and GUROBI~\cite{gurobi}, and in the open-source solver qpOASES~\cite{Ferreau:2014}.
+Active-set methods for \glspl{QP} differ from the simplex method for \glspl{LP} because the iterates are not necessarily vertices of the feasible region.
+These methods can easily be warm started to reduce the number of active-set recalculations required.
+However, the major drawback of active-set methods is that the worst-case complexity grows exponentially with the number of constraints, since it may be necessary to investigate all possible active-sets before reaching the optimal one~\cite{KleeMinty:1970}.
+Modern implementations of active-set methods for the solution of \glspl{QP} can be found in many commercial solvers, such as MOSEK~\cite{mosek} and GUROBI~\cite{gurobi}, and in the open-source solver qpOASES~\cite{Ferreau:2014}.